codecygen/047_React-HTTP_Request-Database_Connection/README.md

 ## Firebase Database:
 - React-HTTP_Request-Firebase_REST_API

 Here we use Firabase Database.
 I created a new project with name react-httpRequest.
-Then from the project console, selected "Reacttime Database".
+Then from the project console, selected "Realtime Database".
 This is a simpler database compared to "Firestore Database".
 Once created, I copy, pasted link to fetch API.
 The link was "https://react-httprequest-cf20a-default-rtdb.firebaseio.com".
 Then we added an extension like "/movies.json" to the end of the REST API.
-The is an endpoint which we will send fetch requests.
+The is an endpoint which we will send fetch requests and an instantaneous database will be created on Firebase.

 - React-HTTP_Request-Fetch_API